sst/sst/www/docs/learn/deploy-to-prod.md

 Your fully functioning app is also deployed and ready to be shared.
 You can manage it with the [SST Console](../console.md) and Git push to deploy it with [Seed](https://seed.run)!

-If you are looking to extend this setup, check out the [sidebar of the docs](/).
+If you are looking to extend this setup, check out the [docs sidebar menu](/).
 We have detailed chapters on specific aspects of building your app.